etemcicek/GeometryProcessing/README.md

 Hole filling method(Filling Holes in Meshes by Peter Liepa ) for simply patching holes of 3D bunny object is implemented in this project.

 After patching process, Mesh smoothing is applied to holes' vertices by calculating avarage length of their 1-ring neighborhood.

+Geodesic Distance Between Two Mesh Vertices(Dijkstra);

+Geodesic distance between two mesh vertices is the length of the shortest path along the surface that connects the two vertices.